StARTistry®

 My friends love my kid’s newsletter…

 …is what I assume, because I love my kid’s newsletter.
-(Crying in Public, by Taylor Kay Phillips on Substack.)
-But honestly, now that I think about it, only a few people who saw that one issue I posted on Facebook have said enough to indicate they even read it.
+(It’s Crying in Public, by Taylor Kay Phillips on Substack.)
+But honestly, now that I think about it, only a few people saw that one issue I posted on Facebook…and I’m not sure how many even read it.

-Just now as I was looking at her Substack account to figure out how to set mine up, I saw that Taylor quoted me in her welcome page.
-“I can’t show this to my friends if you curse this much.”– My Mom
+As I was looking at her Substack account to figure out how to set up my own, I saw that Taylor quoted me in her ‘welcome page’.
+She wrote: “I can’t show this to my friends if you curse this much.”– My Mom

 I know I NEVER said that.
 But, also…hmmmm, maybe I said it.
 Because I’ve thought it.